ConduitIO/conduit-connector-postgres/README.md

 }
 ```

-:warning: When the connector or pipeline is deleted, the connector will automatically attempt to delete the replication slots and publication.
+:warning: When the connector or pipeline is deleted, the connector will automatically attempt to delete the replication slot and publication.
 This is the default behaviour and can be disabled by setting `logrepl.autoCleanup` to `false`.

 ## Key Handling